I’m an Acupuncture Skeptic

 Patients who don’t believe in acupuncture are not likely to volunteer for an acupuncture study.
 This is why we need controlled randomization for trials.

-There is also no difference in the nocebo effect (negative response to a sham/inert treatment) of real acupuncture compared to sham acupuncture.
+There is also no difference in the nocebo effect (negative response to a sham/inert treatment) of real acupuncture than sham acupuncture.

-The theatrical placebo that acupuncture seems to trigger, does offer temporary benefit, for some, provided they are aware that they’re getting acupuncture.
-In randomized control studies (RCT), which use a form of sham acupuncture, the advantage is statistically insignificant.
+The theatrical placebo that acupuncture seems to trigger offers temporary benefit, for some, provided they are aware that they’re getting acupuncture.
+In randomized control studies (RCT), which use sham acupuncture, the advantage is statistically insignificant.
 Yes, I’m sure one can point to several studies that proclaim acupuncture ‘works’.
-But in order to be truly evidence based we need to see these positive effects reproducible in an RCT.
+But to be truly evidence-based, we need to see these positive effects reproducible in an RCT.
 This has never been the case.
 Most studies examining the effectiveness of acupuncture are not rigorous.
 The trend shows the more rigorous a trial, the greater likelihood it will demonstrate the ineffectiveness of acupuncture, with results no better than a placebo.
-Clinical studies have clearly shown ‘benefits’ (placebos) with acupuncture in cases where the practitioner sticks the needles in willy-nilly (not in the acupuncture meridian points); uses toothpicks instead of needles, or uses retractable needles that don’t actually penetrate the skin.
+Clinical studies have clearly shown ‘benefits’ (placebos) with acupuncture when the practitioner sticks the needles in willy-nilly (not in the acupuncture meridian points); uses toothpicks instead of needles, or uses retractable needles that don’t actually penetrate the skin.
 These three sham interventions do as well as actual acupuncture.
 It is reasoned the placebo effect may be amplified by the very performance of this ritual.
 Having a reassuring and caring practitioner who listens and lays out expectations of success may significantly increase the placebo effect.
 There is also some evidence that having a doctor examine and touch you may offer therapeutic relief.